bukka-io/To-do-list/README.md

 # To-do-list

 ## About
-This is the very first iOS project for junior iOS Sowftware Engineer.
+It is the very first iOS project for a junior iOS Software Engineer.
 You will learn how to:
-- build responsive application user interface
+- build a responsive application user interface
 - interact with remote web server
 - store data in local storage
-- run application tasks concurently
+- run application tasks concurrently
 - apply modern application architectures
 - and many more